davisknight7/Subscription-Manager/Documentation/User.md

   ![Dash Step 3-2](./images/step3-customer-info-modal.png)

 ## Step 4:
 - This chart is a chart that represents invoice subtotal amounts throughout the history of the account.
 It simply provides a more easily understandable view of this information for the customer.
-It can show all invoices consildated in blue, or filter our certain products.
+It can show all invoices consildated in blue, or filter out certain products.
 It looks like this:
   ![Dash Step 4-1](./images/step4-invoice-chart.png)

 ## Step 5: